analogdevicesinc/VSCode-Maxim/readme.md

 ### Ubuntu
 1. Download the latest Ubuntu release from the [Releases](https://github.com/MaximIntegratedTechSupport/VSCode-Maxim/releases) page and extract to an accessible location.

 2. Open a terminal in the extracted folder.

-Run:
+3. Run:
     ```bash
     sudo -u [your username] bash install.sh
     ```

-3. Follow the instructions in the installer and run the script to completion.
+4. Follow the instructions in the installer and run the script to completion.
+Take note of where you installed the MaximSDK for use in the next step.

-4. Run...
+5. Add MAXIM_PATH to your system environment variables.
+Create a new file `/etc/profile.d/maximsdk-env.sh` with the contents `export MAXIM_PATH=[MaximSDK installation location]`.
+For example...
     ```bash
+    # in /etc/profile.d/maximsdk-env.sh ...
+    export MAXIM_PATH=/home/yourusername/MaximSDK
+    ```

+    ... and save the file.

+6. Run...
+    ```bash
     bash setup.sh
     ```
-    ... to populate the SDK with VS Code project files and complete the installation.
+    ... to complete the installation.

-5. (Recommended) Disable VS Code auto updates in `File -> Preferences -> Settings` by setting `update.mode` to manual.
+7. (Recommended) Disable VS Code auto updates in `File -> Preferences -> Settings` by setting `update.mode` to manual.
 VS Code updates on a monthly basis, and sometimes an auto-update can break the project files.

-6. That's it!
+8. That's it!
 You're ready to start using Visual Studio Code to develop with Maxim's Microcontrollers.
 See Usage below.

 ## Enabling Workspace Trust
 In order for the project folders to function workspace trust must be enabled in your User Settings.
 It should be by default.
 Follow the procedure below to check/enable it.
 You only need to do this one time per VS Code installation.